-"Funded in part through a Cooperative Agreement with the U.S. Small Business Administration."
+"Funded (in part) through a Cooperative Agreement (or grant) with the U.S. Small Business Administration."

 For purposes of this requirement, the term "materials" includes, but is not limited to, press releases, brochures, pamphlets, handouts, reports, advertisements, books, curricula, websites, video or audio productions, and similar items regardless of the medium employed.
-The term "materials" does not include stationery or business cards and SBA's logo may not be used on such items.
-The SBA logo will be provided upon request to your GOR.
+The term "materials" does not include stationery or business cards and the "Powered by SBA" logo may not be used on such items.
+The "Powered by SBA" logo will be provided upon request to your GOR.

-Where you use Project Funds to produce materials featuring editorial content, you must use the following alternate acknowledgment of support statement (either independently or in conjunction with the SBA logo):
+Where you use Project Funds to produce materials featuring editorial content, you must use the following alternate acknowledgment of support statement (either independently or in conjunction with the "Powered by SBA" image):

-"Funded in part through a Cooperative Agreement with the U.S. Small Business Administration.
-All opinions, conclusions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA."
+"Funded (in part) through a Cooperative Agreement with the U.S. Small Business Administration.
+All opinions, conclusions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the

+SBA."

-In addition, you must display signage featuring the SBA logo at all facilities that are open to the public and which are being used for project activities.
+In addition, you must display signage featuring the "Powered by SBA" logo at all facilities that are open to the public and which are being used for project activities.
 Such signage must prominently feature the acknowledgment of support statement identified above.